The Master and Margarita (2024 film): Reception

-The movie received overwhelmingly positive reviews from critics and audiences in Russia, with Russia's most prominent film critic - Anton Dolin calling the film "The best blockbuster out of Russia in its post-Soviet history".
-However the film was targeted by nationalist activists, propagandists, and government officials, including Vladimir Solovyev, Margarita Simonyan, Zakhar Prilepin, and Tigran Keosayan who complained about the film's anti-regime stance, and the fact that the Ministry of Culture had provided funding for a film seen as propagating anti-Putin and anti-war ideas, even though it was shot before Russia's full-scale invastion into Ukraine.
+The film was targeted by nationalist activists, propagandists, and Putin's government officials, including Vladimir Solovyev, Margarita Simonyan, Zakhar Prilepin, and Tigran Keosayan who complained about the film's anti-regime stance, and the fact that the Ministry of Culture had provided funding for a film seen as propagating anti-Putin and anti-war ideas, even though it was shot before Russia's full-scale invasion into Ukraine.
 They demanded a criminal investigation into the film and into Lockshin himself for his vocal pro-Ukrainian views on the Russian invasion of Ukraine.
 The debates reached Russia's parliament - The State Duma with some deputies calling for a ban of the film and for it to be pulled from movie theaters.
 Audiences reacted in Russia with even higher attendance, as rumors of the film being censored circulated.
 However, according to the director, when the propagandists started their attack after seeing the film, the movie had already gained notoriety and success after its first week at the box office, and was based on a beloved classic book, so the authorities ultimately decided to not intervene to stop distribution.
+The film was later censored without the director's knowledge, with politically sensitive scenes cut out.

 The film received a record 14 nominations and 6 wins at the annual Russian Guild of Film Critics Awards, including winning Best Feature Film.
 It received seven nominations and seven wins at the Russian Film Academy's Nika Awards, including Best Picture.
 At the same time the official state-sponsored government film awards Golden Eagle totally ignored the film in their nomination because of the director's stance on the war.
 At the Nika Awards ceremony those receiving the prizes had to agree to not mention the director's name.
 Despite all the backlash, the film became one of the highest grossing films ever at the Russian box office, and the #1 highest grossing film with an 18+ rating.